Jetze Plat

 In 2022, Plat secured a sixth world championship title in Abu Dhabi, before finishing second in Pontevedra in 2023.
 That year, the Dutchman won European gold in Madrid, as well as picking up victories on the World Triathlon Para circuit in Swansea and Paris.

-So far in 2024, Plat looks poised to defend his title in Paris, with wins in Besancon and Swansea signalling he is in tremendous form ahead of what may be his final Paralympic Games appearance.
+In 2024, Plat looked poised to defend his title in Paris, with wins in Besancon and Swansea signalling he was in tremendous form.
+That form turned into a gold rush, as he took a hat trick of medals across paratriathlon and cycling.